htcondor/htcondor/docs/users-manual/managing-a-job.rst

 :index:`not running, on hold<single: not running, on hold; job>`

+Should HTCondor detect something about a job that would prevent it from ever running successfully, say, because the executable doesn't exist, or input files are missing, HTCondor will put the job in Hold state.
-A variety of errors and unusual conditions may cause a job to be placed into the Hold state.
-The job will stay in this state and in the job queue until conditions are corrected and *condor_release* is invoked.
+A job in the Hold state will remain in the queue, and show up in the output of the *condor_q* command, but is not eligible to run.
+The job will stay in this state until it is released or removed.
+Users may also hold their jobs manually with the *condor_hold* command.

 A table listing the reasons why a job may be held is at the :doc:`/classad-attributes/job-classad-attributes` section.
-A string identifying the reason that a particular job is in the Hold state may be displayed by invoking *condor_q*.
+A string identifying the reason that a particular job is in the Hold state may be displayed by invoking *condor_q* -hold.
 For the example job ID 16.0,
 use:

 ::